grashidi/aml_project/README.md

 ```cd with_ROI```<br>
 ```python main.py```<br><br>

+Before the training starts the pre-trained weights for the ResNet18 will be downloaded the first time you start the training.
 A model_backup folder will be created storing the trained model and the training statistics.
 If you also want to save the test statistics you will have to provide the test function in the main.py file with a test statistics file path e.g.:<br>
 ```test(resnet18, criterion, test_loader, "some_test_statistics_file_path", additional_stats_enabled=True)```<br><br>